"I don't have any faith in the law:" Sheneen McClain discusses son's case moving forward

 While she will continue to be an advocate for her son, she says on Friday it will not be from inside the courtroom.

-Ahead of the arraignment on Friday afternoon, CBS News Colorado obtained an internal email that was sent to Aurora police officers telling them to come to work in full uniform citing McClain's hearing, saying although there is no known intel of any protests, the department will be prepared in any event.
+Ahead of the arraignment in the afternoon, CBS News Colorado obtained an internal email that was sent to Aurora police officers telling them to come to work in full uniform citing McClain's hearing, saying although there is no known intel of any protests, the department will be prepared in any event.

 for more features.